d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/sagemaker.md

 how to use Amazon SageMaker
 to run the code of this book.

-## Registration
+## Signing Up

-First, we need to register an account at https://aws.amazon.com/.
+First, we need to sign up an account at https://aws.amazon.com/.
 For additional security,
 using two-factor authentication
 is encouraged.